Causes and risk factors of stomach cancer

 Pernicious anaemia

-Cells that line the stomach make something called intrinsic factor (IF).
-This helps us to absorb vitamin B12 and make red blood cells.
-Pernicious anaemia causes the immune system to attack the cells that make IF.
-If you are not making enough IF, you do not absorb enough vitamin B12.
-This means you have too few red blood cells (anaemia).
+This is when the immune system attacks cells lining the stomach that make intrinsic factor (IF).
+IF helps us absorb vitamin B12 and make red blood cells.
+If you are not making enough IF, you do not absorb enough vitamin B12, and have too few red blood cells (anaemia).

 -